Lindera tessellatella

-Lindera is a monotypic moth genus in the family Tineidae described by Blanchard in 1854.
+Lindera is a monotypic moth genus in the family Tineidae described by Émile Blanchard in 1854.
 Its only species, Lindera tessellatella, was described by the same author two years earlier.
 It is a widely distributed species, which was first described from South America, but has been recorded from Africa, Europe, North America, Australia, New Zealand, Fiji and Hawaii.

 The wingspan is 20–30 mm.
-The forewings are glossy, grey brown, with a speckled darker pattern.
-The scales of the head are directed forward over the vertex and down the frons.

-The larvae feed on detritus, stored food products and arthropod remains.